Trevor Wood: Walsall

+Later career

+Wood moved on to Graham Turner's Hereford United in the 1996–97 campaign.
+The "Bulls" finished bottom of the Football League, and were relegated into the Conference.

 He then signed for St. Patrick's Athletic and played in the Champions League preliminary round against Celtic in 1998, keeping a clean sheet in a 0–0 draw at Celtic Park.
 Celtic won the second leg 2–0 at Tolka Park.
 The "Saints" won the League of Ireland title in 1997–98 and 1998–99, also boasting the best defensive record on both occasions.
-However they dropped to sixth and fifth in 1999–2000 and 2000–01, and Wood left the club, having made 100 league appearances.
+However, they dropped to sixth and fifth in 1999–2000 and 2000–01, and Wood left the club, having made 100 league appearances.

 International career

 FIFA regulations at the time allowed a player born outside of the United Kingdom with a British passport to choose which national team he wanted to represent, despite the Jersey Football Association having county football association status within England's Football Association.
 Wood was the first player to take advantage of the lax regulations when he was called up for a qualifying game against Republic of Ireland for UEFA Euro 1996 in March 1995.

 Wood earned a Northern Ireland cap on 11 October 1995 during the same qualifying campaign, coming on for Alan Fettis at half-time in a 4–0 win over Liechtenstein at the Sportpark Eschen-Mauren.
 He had been suggested to coach Bryan Hamilton by Chris Nicholl, his manager at Walsall.
 He then slipped down the international pecking order behind Fettis, Tommy Wright, Roy Carroll, and Aidan Davison.
 On 26 March 1996, he played in a rare Northern Ireland B team game, a 3–0 win over Norway Olympic XI at The Showgrounds in Coleraine.